-Even before Pennywise, the sinister clown from IT, crept his way into our collective nightmares, people were already scared of clowns.
-Now you can feed on their fears with a DIY window silhouette of Pennywise for Halloween.
+Even before Pennywise, the sinister dancing clown from Stephen King's IT movie crept his way into our collective nightmares, people were already scared of clowns.
+Now you can feed on their horror movie fears with a DIY window silhouette of Pennywise for Halloween.
 This is a clown sighting that is sure to strike terror in the neighborhood.

 Measure your window to determine the dimensions that your silhouette decoration will need to be.
 My window was 40 inches wide by 76 inches high, so I knew my silhouette would have to fit within that space.

-Step 2: Print Image of Pennywise
+Print Out a Creepy Clown Image of Pennywise

-Once enlarged, your image will obviously not fit onto one piece of letter-sized paper.
+Once enlarged, your image will not fit onto one piece of letter-sized paper.
 Instead, you will print your image in tiles, in which the whole image is broken up onto several pieces of paper that you assemble.
-You can select the tiling function in the print settings.

-Step 3: Tape the Tiles Together
+Tape the Tiles Together

-Step 4: Cut Out the Template
+Cut Out the Template

 Cut around the image with scissors.
 As you can tell by all the white lines, this tiled image of Pennywise is not the actual window silhouette, but the template.

-Step 5: Trace on Black Paper
+Trace the Template onto Black Paper

 Place the template upside down on the black craft paper and trace around it with a white marker or crayon.
 Your black paper will need to be larger than the template if you want the Pennywise window silhouette to be in one piece.
-I used a 36-inch wide roll of black butcher paper.
+I used a 36-inch-wide roll of black butcher paper.

-My window was large enough for a full-sized Pennywise, but you can also make a silhouette with just his head, torso and balloon if your window is smaller.
+My window was large enough for a full-sized Pennywise, but you can also make a silhouette with just his head, torso and red balloon if your window is smaller.

-Step 6: Trim Around Outline
+Trim Around Outline

 With scissors, cut around the white line you traced.
 To get around more detailed areas, use a hobby knife.

-Step 7: Cut Out Facial Features
+Cut Out Facial Features

 But facial features do help make our Pennywise more malevolent.
 This clown is so evil, even his shadow has eyes.
-To create the facial features, line up the head from the template onto the head of the cut silhouette, and use a hobby knife to trace over the eyes, nose, mouth and face painting that connects those features.
+To create the facial features, line up the head from the template onto the head of the cut silhouette and use a hobby knife to trace over the eyes, nose, mouth and face painting that connects those features.

-Step 8: Attach a Red Backing
+Attach a Red Backing